Respect for Nature

 - How do you feel when you take care of nature?
 What are the benefits of being in nature?

 Walking Field Trip: Go for a walk and look for natural spaces.
 Use the attached scavenger hunt to guide students on what to look for.
-Encourage the students to take photos of colors and textures in nature.
+Encourage young people to take photos of colors and textures in nature.
 Use as many senses as possible to enjoy the natural world.
-Back in the classroom, have students write a sentence describing a way they used each sense.
+Back in the classroom, participants write a sentence describing a way they used each sense.
 See the extension below for creating art out of the photos.

 Ask, "Why is it important to get outside and not just stay indoors all the time?"
-Optional: have students conduct research on the benefits of being in nature.
+Optional: they may conduct research on the benefits of being in nature.

 - Makes you healthier